Welcome to the Department of Pesticide Regulation

 (2) No contact activities.
 Employees may enter a treated field during a restricted entry interval provided the employer assures that:

-(B) Inhalation exposure does not exceed any pesticide product labeling standard or, for greenhouses, the ventilation criteria in section 6769 have been met.
+(A) There will be no contact with anything that has been treated, including soil, water, air, equipment, or plant surfaces.
+(B) Inhalation exposure does not exceed any pesticide product labeling standard or, for enclosed space, the ventilation criteria in section 6769 have been met.

 (3) Short-term, limited-contact activities.
 Employees may enter a treated field during a restricted entry interval specified on pesticide product labeling to conduct limited contact activities (including limited contact irrigation) that are necessary and unforeseen, provided the employer assures that: